 Security Center assesses the configuration of your resources to identify security issues and vulnerabilities.
-In Security Center, you only see information related to a resource when you are assigned the role of Owner, Contributor, or Reader for the subscription or resource group that a resource belongs to.
+In Security Center, you only see information related to a resource when you are assigned the role of Owner, Contributor, or Reader for the subscription or the resource's resource group.

-In addition to these roles, there are two specific Security Center roles:
+In addition to the built-in roles, there are two roles specific to Security Center:

 - Security Reader: A user that belongs to this role has viewing rights to Security Center.
 The user can view recommendations, alerts, a security policy, and security states, but cannot make changes.

 - Security Admin: A user that belongs to this role has the same rights as the Security Reader and can also update the security policy and dismiss alerts and recommendations.

 The security roles, Security Reader and Security Admin, have access only in Security Center.
-The security roles do not have access to other service areas of Azure such as Storage, Web & Mobile, or Internet of Things.
+The security roles do not have access to other Azure services such as Storage, Web & Mobile, or Internet of Things.

 Roles and allowed actions